Inheritance Tax (IHT) Loan

 Our professional customer service team are here to help you with any queries you may have.
 They can also take your application over the phone or you can apply online below.

-If you took out an IHT loan of £50,000 (the total amount of credit) and the Loan and Origination Fee were repaid by a single payment out of the estate after 1 year, the total amount payable would be £60,977.
-This is made up of repayment of the Loan, interest of £9,977 and origination fee of £1,000.
+If you took out an IHT loan of £50,000 (the total amount of credit) and the loan was repaid by a single payment out of the estate after 1 year, the total amount payable would be £59,781.
+This is made up of repayment of the loan and interest of £9,781.
 The annual interest rate is 19.6% fixed.
-Representative 22.0% APR.

 The IHT Loan product is a credit agreement which provides you with access to credit which must be used to pay the remaining IHT liability on the estate and is paid directly to HMRC.
-As the Loan settles the remaining IHT liability, it will automatically be deemed a Testamentary Expense.
-The Loan does not create a charge over any land or property.
-Access to the product does not rely on your personal credit rating and, other than in cases of fraud/breach of terms & conditions, repayment of the Loan together with accrued interest/fees, is made out of the estate proceeds.
-There is an upfront Origination Fee (2% of the Loan, maximum £1,500) which can be added to the Loan, and interest is only charged for the first 30 months of the Loan.
-The estate must be administered by a recognised administrator
+As the loan settles the remaining IHT liability, it will automatically be deemed a Testamentary Expense.
+The loan does not create a charge over any land or property.
+Access to the product does not rely on your personal credit rating and, other than in cases of fraud/breach of terms & conditions, repayment of the loan together with accrued interest, is made out of the estate proceeds.
+We assess the value of the estate to ensure that there will be sufficient proceeds to cover the loan plus accrued interest.
+Interest is only charged for the first 30 months of the loan.
+The estate must be administered by a recognised administrator.